 - 35 gifts of $100 = $3500 – Summer internship support for Tufts students working with conservation NGOs

-Tufts Institute for Human-Animal Interaction: Lisa Freeman; Fletcher School of Law & Diplomacy: Sulmaan Khan, Ellen McDonald; Cummings School of Veterinary Medicine: Felicia Nutter; School of Arts & Sciences: Dale Peterson; Friedman School of Nutrition Science and Policy: Chris Peters; School of Medicine: Paola Massari; Sackler School of Graduate Biomedical Sciences: John Castellot; School of Engineering: Karen Panetta; Tisch College for Civic Life: Chris Swan
+TECA representatives: Center for Animals and Public Policy: Allen Rutberg; Fletcher School of Law & Diplomacy: Ellen McDonald; Cummings School of Veterinary Medicine: Felicia Nutter; School of Arts & Sciences: Dale Peterson and Zarin Machanda; Friedman School of Nutrition Science and Policy: Will Masters; School of Medicine: Paola Massari; Sackler School of Graduate Biomedical Sciences: John Castellot; School of Engineering: Karen Panetta; Tisch College for Civic Life: Chris Swan